JerryChen-McGill/Quantitative-Method-Recommender/README.md

-# Statistical Method Selector
+# Quantitative Method Recommender

-An interactive tool to help users select the appropriate quantitative analysis method based on their research needs.
+An interactive tool that helps users select the appropriate statistical method for their research data and questions.

-## Purpose
+## Overview

-This tool guides users through a series of simple questions about their data and research objectives, leading them to the most appropriate statistical method for their analysis.
+This simple web application guides you through a decision tree to recommend the most suitable statistical analysis method based on your data type and research objectives.

+## Key Features

+- **Interactive Decision Tree**: Answer simple questions about your data to find the right method
+- **Dynamic Filtering**: See relevant methods as you make selections
+- **Clear Categorization**: Methods organized by data type (continuous, categorical, or mixed)
+- **Visual Highlights**: Final recommendation clearly highlighted
+- **Simple Reset**: Start over with a single click

+## Supported Methods

+- **Continuous Data**: Correlation, Factor Analysis, Simple/Multiple Linear Regression
+- **Categorical Data**: Chi-square tests (goodness-of-fit, independence)
+- **Mixed Data**: t-tests, ANOVA variants, MANOVA, ANCOVA, Logistic Regression

 ## How to Use

 1. Open `index.html` in any modern web browser
-2. Start by answering the first question: "What do you want to analyze?"
+2. Answer the first question about your data type
-3. Follow the decision tree by selecting the option that best matches your data and research question
+3. Follow the decision path based on your research goals
-4. Continue until you reach a recommended statistical method
+4. Receive a highlighted recommendation
-5. Use the "Start Over" button to begin a new search
+5. Click "Start Over" to begin a new search

-## Features
+## Technical Details

-- Simple, intuitive interface
-- Step-by-step decision process
-- Displays your selection path
-- Covers major statistical methods including:
-  - Correlation analysis
+- Client-side only (no server required)
-  - Linear regression (simple and multiple)
+- Built with HTML5, CSS3, and JavaScript
-  - Logistic regression
-  - t-tests (one-sample, independent samples, paired)
-  - ANOVA (one-way, factorial, repeated measures)
-  - ANCOVA
-  - MANOVA
+- No external dependencies
-  - Chi-square tests
+- Works in all modern browsers

-## Technical Information
+## Customization

-This is a client-side only application built with:
-- HTML5
-- CSS3
-- JavaScript (ES6+)

-No server or build process required.
+The application is built around a flexible decision tree structure, making it easy to extend with additional statistical methods or decision paths as needed.

 ## Credits